Wayne King (ice hockey)

-Wayne Gordon King (born September 4, 1951) is a retired professional Winger (ice hockey) of Ojibwe descent who played in the National Hockey League for the California Golden Seals.
-During the 1973–74 season, King piled up 34 goals and 34 assists, skating for the Salt Lake Golden Eagles of the Western Hockey League, the Seals' top farm team.
-A left-shot operating from the opposite wing, his performance earned him WHL Second Team All-Star Right Wing honours at season's end.
+Wayne Gordon King (born September 4, 1951) is a Canadian retired professional ice hockey winger of Ojibwe descent who played in the National Hockey League for the California Golden Seals.
+Skating for the Seals' best farm team, the Salt Lake Golden Eagles of the Western Hockey League, King recorded 34 goals and 34 assists in the 1973–74 campaign.
+At the conclusion of the season, he was named to the WHL Second Team All-Star Right Wing as a left-shot who played on the opposing wing.

-Personal life
+Early life

 King was born in Midland, Ontario, about an hour north of Toronto, but raised in Port McNicoll, Ontario as the son of an engineer father and stay-at-home mother.
 The King's were the only Native family in Port McNicoll, the parents having both lived on reserves, but moving into the larger community in search of work.

 After spending the 1976–77 season back in Salt Lake City, King joined the OHA senior Barrie Flyers, not far from his hometown.
-He averaged a point per game in 1977-78 for the Flyers then announced his retirement.
-Upon retiring from hockey in 1978, King returned to his hometown of Midland, Ontario to start a family with his wife Shirley.
-The following year, 1979, they had their first child, a boy they named G.W.
-Four years later, in 1983, the Kings had another child, their daughter MaKala.
-King enjoyed playing hockey and fastball recreationally during his retirement, but due to a knee injury sustained during his professional career he no longer participates in these sports, but still golfs frequently.
+He averaged a point per game in 1977–78 for the Flyers then announced his retirement.

-Amateur career
+Career

-King reached the Ontario Hockey Association Finals while playing as a 17-year-old for the Midland Flyers Intermediate B team in 1968-69.
+King reached the Ontario Hockey Association Finals while playing as a 17-year-old for the Midland Flyers Intermediate B team in 1968–69.
 In the same year, while trying out for the Junior B Owen Sound Greys, King was scouted by the owner and general manager of the Niagara Falls Flyers Junior A (OHL) team, Hap Emms, and spent the next two seasons playing for Niagara.